nsidc/granule-metgen/README.md

 * Date/time strings can be parsed using `datetime.fromisoformat`
 * The checksum_type must be SHA256

-### NetCDF Attributes MetGenC Relies upon to generate UMM-G json files
+### NetCDF Attributes MetGenC Relies upon to Generate UMM-G json Files

 - **Required** required
 - **RequiredC** conditionally required